Bajaur Campaign: Pakistan

+Afghanistan

+Afghan forces did not have a defined order of battle, instead relying on a mixture of regular and irregular forces including the Royal Afghan Army, border guard, tribal militiamen and proxy groups.

 Aftermath

 As a result of the Bajaur Campaign, Afghanistan–Pakistan relations deteriorated to an all-time low; their relationship had already been marred by tensions immediately after the creation of Pakistan in August 1947, as the Afghan government had been contesting the Durand Line, which Pakistan had inherited from British India.
 The two countries severed their diplomatic ties with each other and bilateral trade ceased for 18 months.
 Following Khan's forced resignation from the Afghan prime ministerial position, Afghanistan and Pakistan began talks for rapprochement in an effort that was jointly supervised by American president John F. Kennedy and Iranian King Mohammad Reza Pahlavi.
 Khan later returned to power as Afghanistan's president through the 1973 coup d'état, marking the beginning of the ongoing Afghan conflict.